 If the owner of the found object cannot be located, the found object is described and published in the citizens' information bulletin.
 If the lawful owner has not contacted the authorities after one year, the finder of the object is notified and the object is handed over to him or her.
 However, in the event that the finder is also unknown, after this period has elapsed the found objects are either given to the Dorotheum Auction House [Dorotheum] for sale or are sold at the Flea Market.

+By handing over the object ownership is transferred to the finder, provided he or she is honest.
 However, should the lawful owner turn up within the one-year period, the object has to be handed over to its owner by the lost and found office or the finder.

 The finder can claim the property